 A Dynamic Environment, which contains thread specific values such as the current I/O ports, and

-, which provides
+An Interpreter, which provides

 the engine and API for actually evaluating Scheme code.